aryavorskiy/LatticeModels.jl/README.md

 ![All benchmarks composed](benchmark_all.svg)

 One can see dramatic performance improvements on small lattice sizes, while being competitive on larger ones.
-These benchmarks were run on a 4-core Intel Core i7-10510U, 16 GB RAM machine.
+These benchmarks were run on a regular JuliaHub cluster (one core of Intel(R) Xeon(R) Platinum 8375C, 16GB RAM).
 You can find the benchmarking code in [the `benchmarks` folder of the package repository](benchmarks).

 There are other nice features that `LatticeModels.jl` provides: